 - Bake in preheated oven for about 6 to 7 minutes, the layer of the egg should be fully cooked, with no runny spots.

 - Top the egg with cheese and your favorite omelette toppings, for ours we did bacon and tomatoes.
 Return to oven for one minute, or until cheese melts.

-- Remove from oven and use a rubber spatula to loosen up the sides.
-You can roll it from either the long end or short end, depending on how big of rolls you want.
+- Remove from the oven and use a rubber spatula to loosen up the sides.
+You can roll it from either the long end or short end, depending on how big of the rolls you want.